You will never ‘find’ time for anything. If you want time, you must make it — Charles Buxton

 Do this to add more hours to your day

-- Make a to-don’t list: Making a to-do list is great.
+- Make a don’t-do list: Making a to-do list is great.
 In fact, many people out there even use tools like ProofHub and Evernote to create lists and chart their day according to it.
 Give your to-do list a spin-off by jotting down the things you shouldn’t be doing or get easily distracted by.
 To get a better hold of your life, analyze the key time-wasters in your day.
 Thus, creating and sticking to a to-don’t list could provide you a few extra minutes or hours a day.

 - Use your dead time effectively: Like everyone else, you might also be spending a good chunk of your time commuting to work.
 It is mandatory and you have to do it whether you like it or not.
 You can use your travel or commute time to answer emails if you are not driving.
 And, if you drive to work daily, then you can utilize the time to listen to audio podcasts from personal development to learning a new skill.
 While doing daily chores such as cleaning, washing, cooking, you can connect with your children or spouse.